kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 When this feature is enabled, the internal representation of the VerticalPodAutoscaler will be divided into N objects, where N is the number of Nodes with a pod scheduled.
-Aside from this difference, most mechanics of VerticalPodAutoscaling will remain fundamentally unchanged.
+When the recommendation is produced and exposed on the VerticalPodAutoscaler, the recommendation will include the recommendation generated for each node.
+Aside from these differences, the mechanics of VerticalPodAutoscaling will remain fundamentally unchanged.

-When using Metrics Server, the VerticalPodAutoscalerCheckpoints will also be divided into separate resources, by scope.
+When using Metrics Server, the VerticalPodAutoscalerCheckpoints will also be divided into separate resources, by the node scope.
 When the storage is Prometheus, VerticalPodAutoscalerCheckpoints are not created.

 Internally, the
 [ClusterState](https://github.com/kubernetes/autoscaler/blob/vpa-release-1.3/vertical-pod-autoscaler/pkg/recommender/model/cluster.go#L38-L63)
 will track a separate VPA for each schedulable node of the DaemonSet.
-Nodes that with taints that are not tolerated or that otherwise do not meet the nodeSelector criteria will be ignored.
+Nodes that with taints that are not tolerated or that otherwise do not meet the nodeSelector criteria for the DaemonSet in the TargetRef will be ignored.

 ### Test Plan